linuor/ucmake.vim/README.rst

 ``g:ucmake_binary_directory``
   A string specifying where the binary tree(s) located.
-  Sepcial variables in it are allowed.
+  Sepcial macros in it are allowed.
   The default value is ``../build_{project_name}_{buildtype}`` .
   Available values could be: